trivikverma/researchgroup/content/courses/epa1316-2020/software.md

 To install Python and required libraries through this approach, please follow these steps:

 - Install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) for your OS version from the [official link](https://docs.conda.io/en/latest/miniconda.html).
 Make sure to install the Python 3 (e.g. 3.7) version, not Python 2.
 - Once you have miniconda installed, we need to setup an independent environment that isolates all the functionality we need.

+But first, what are environments and do I need them?

+Environments in Python are like sandboxes that have different versions of Python and/or packages installed in them.
+You can create, export, list, remove, and update environments.
+Switching or moving between environments is called activating the environment.
+When you are done with an environments you may deactivate it.

+For this class we want to have a bit more control on the packages that will be installed with the enviromnent so we will create an environment with a so called YAML file called `install_gds_stack.yml` (you will find it later in this page).
+Originally YAML was said to mean *Yet Another Markup Language* referencing its purpose as a markup language with the yet another construct, but it was then repurposed as *YAML Ain't Markup Language* [source:wikipedia].

+#### Creating an environment from an environment.yml file

-Open up a terminal ("Anaconda Command Prompt" in Windows, "Applications --> Utilities --> Terminal" in macOS and  "ctr+alt+T" in Linux) and run the following commands:
+- Open up a terminal ("Anaconda Command Prompt" in Windows, "Applications --> Utilities --> Terminal" in macOS and  "ctr+alt+T" in Linux) and run the following commands:
     - Download the installer file from [here](https://raw.githubusercontent.com/trivikverma/researchgroup/master/content/courses/epa1316-2020/resources/install_gds_stack.yml) and place it in a folder you can access (e.g. Downloads)
     - Navigate to the folder where this file is (e.g. Downloads):